winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 38\.
 “When those ascetic practitioners are asked correct questions, they are happy to give explanations.
 This is an ascetic practice that’s undefiled.
 {:#p38}

 39\.
-“If those ascetic practitioners see someone give offerings to ascetics and priests, they are happy for them and don’t tell rebuke the person.
+“If those ascetic practitioners see someone give offerings to ascetics and priests, they are happy for them and don’t rebuke the person.
 This is an ascetic practice that’s undefiled.
 {:#p39}

 40\.
 “When those ascetic practitioners see ascetics and priests eat living things, they don’t rebuke them.
 This is an ascetic practice that’s undefiled.